 No trip to San Sebastian would be complete with a trip to La Perla Spa, whose long heritage is steeped in over 100 years of history since first opening its doors in 1912.

-The first uses of the spa came about when aristocrats, knowing of the healing powers of salt water when sea bathing, wanted the water brought to them.
+The first uses of the spa in San Sebastian came about when aristocrats, knowing of the healing powers of saltwater when sea bathing, wanted the water brought to them.
 Hence the La Concha beach spa was born.
-While visitors today still bathe the same way as those who indulged during the Belle Époque Era, it has since expanded to include modern hydrotherapy pools, water jets and an underwater gym, which you can read all about here.
+While visitors today still bathe the same way as those who indulged during the Belle Époque Era, it has since expanded to include modern hydrotherapy pools, water jets and an underwater gym.

 Explore the 250km Coastline of the Basque Country

-A Springboard for the Basque Coast and Geteria
+A Springboard for the Basque Coast, Getaria and the Camino de Santiago

 As the city gears up for its European Capital of Culture acclaim, which will see over 500 European artists participate in everything from music and literature to gastronomy and nature, the question is – how will you see San Sebastian?